We try our best to look after our tenants

 We will meet you at the property on the day you move in and not just give you keys over a desk for you to go on your way.

-Your security deposit will be registered and held by The Deposit Protection Service who are backed by HM Treasury.
+Your security deposit will be registered and held by The Deposit Protection Service (DPS), who are backed by the Ministry of Housing, Communities and Local Government.
 Your full deposit will be returned to you at the end of the tenancy, unless any deductions are made for cleaning or breakages/damage, over and above that of fair wear and tear.
 You have a legal right to dispute such charges and your deposit protection service will provide you with a dispute resolution service in the unlikely event that deductions should be made.
+This dispute service is a free service.

-Any personal data that you give us that is recorded electronically is subject to the Data Protection Act, so you can be assured that your data is stored by us securely and in accordance with the law.
+Any personal data that you give us that is recorded electronically or used by us is subject to the General Data Protection Regulations (GDPR), so you can be assured that your data is stored by us securely and in accordance with the law.
 We are registered with the Information Commissioners Office (ICO).

 Reporting a fault